ReesMorrison/NetlifyBlogThemes/content/post/2021-01-24-alcohol-flood-frost/AlcoholFlood.md

 That many friends had opened long ago.

-“Mr. Flood’s Party,” one poem in Edgar Lee Masters’ "Spoon River Anthology" (1915), touches your heart with a brief, sad scene cheered a little by the liquor in a jug.
-An elderly man trudges back from a town to his lonely sleeping place, carrying a jug of low-grade alcohol.
-He stops in the brightness of the moon, imagines a drinking companion who is himself, and in a mock party draws on the jug a few times before plodding on.
-The quaffs lighten the gloom for the solitary man, if only for a few minutes, even drawing from him a burst of song, but then the darkness, the seclusion, the losses of former friends, and the emptiness of his remaining life consumes the brief happiness created by the drinks.

 ![JugPicture](/media/AlcoholFloodJug.png)

 Each of the seven stanzas refers to alcohol, implicitly in the first and third, but explicitly in the other five stanzas.
 The poet shares with us several views of alcohol.